 In our classification, some papers (19) were classified in more than one category, as they were considered as having multiple aims.
-The paper by Hall et al. [357] is an example: the authors develop a tool to detect five bad smells (DATA CLUMPS, SWITCH STATEMENTS, SPECULATIVE GEN-ERALITY, MESSAGE CHAINS, and MIDDLE MAN) and also quantify their effects on software faults.
+The paper by Hall et al. [357] is an example: the authors develop a tool to detect five bad smells (DATA CLUMPS, SWITCH STATEMENTS, SPECULATIVE GENERALITY, MESSAGE CHAINS, and MIDDLE MAN) and also quantify their effects on software faults.

 We identified thirteen categories of aims and some of them are more frequent than others.
-The top-2 aims are Detection and Impact papers that aim at analyzing the impact of bad smells, typically, have first to detect them.
+The top-2 aims are Detection and Impact, because papers that aim at analyzing the impact of bad smells, typically, have first to detect them.
 Moreover, the reports on the impact of bad smells sometimes contradict each other.
 This may explain the large interest on assessing the impact of bad smells.
-Some aims still lack studies (e.g., Smell Prevention).
-Thus, we identified research opportunities by quantifying the aims.
+However, there are aims that still lack studies (e.g., Smell Prevention).
+Thus, we identified research opportunities by quantifying the occurrences of the aims.